 October is Breast Cancer Awareness Month.
 It is an annual campaign designed to increase breast cancer awareness worldwide, promoting research, risk assessment, screening and early detection, and treatment options.
-According to Breastcancer.org, each year more than 249,000 people in the United States alone are diagnosed with invasive breast cancer.
-Nearly 41,000 of them die from the disease.
+According to Breastcancer.org, more than 287,000 women in the United States alone are estimated to be diagnosed with invasive breast cancer in 2022.
+Nearly 43,000 of them may die from the disease.

 If you are concerned about breast cancer, there are steps you can take to lower your risk.
 While we can’t do anything about risk factors such as family history and age, some lifestyle changes have been shown to reduce breast cancer risk, even in high risk women.
 Five of them are provided below.